The Ultimate Guide to Growing Chickpeas

 The issue lies with chickpeas that have been interplanted with other crops.
 Since chickpeas are a nitrogen fixer, they make for a great companion plant.
 However, this means that when they start to flop, they could end up blocking light from the other plants around them.
 In these cases, staking your plants would be beneficial.

 How to Harvest Chickpeas

-Green chickpeas can be eaten fresh.
+Green garbanzo beans can be eaten fresh.
 However, if you’re hoping for long-term storage, then you’ll need to dry them, which is why leaving them to dry on the plant itself can be a big time-saver.
 That said, if you live in a cool and damp climate, the pods may not end up drying properly when left on the plant.
 Leave them too long and the frost could end up damaging them.

 If you would like to try harvesting dried chickpeas, wait until the plants have turned yellow and brittle.
 Then, again, cut them off at ground level, leaving the roots behind.

 Green chickpeas don’t store well – they’re tastiest when eaten fresh.
 However, you also have the option of either cooking or processing your green chickpeas in some way, before storing your final product.
 Hummus is a great example – simply blend your fresh chickpeas into a hummus and then freeze this in portions.